Which is the best bank in Canada for me?

 So long as you don’t exceed the number of monthly transactions permitted by your bank, debit cards can be used almost everywhere without any additional fees.
 Canadians tend not to carry much cash as a result.

 The Interac e-transfer system (pronounced “Inter-ack”) is a collection of Canadian banks and merchants who all use the same payment system.
 Money can be transferred online simply by entering the receiver’s email address – you don’t need the other person’s bank details.
 Both parties must have a Canadian bank account that has Interac email transfer capabilities.
 It costs $1 per transfer.
 Interac proper is the Canadian debit system that all debit card issuers offer.
 However, some institutions will also offer Visa or Mastercard debit on top, which has the advantage of worldwide acceptance.

-There are a number of ways to transfer funds between countries or to different accounts within Canada.
+There are several ways to transfer funds between countries or to different accounts within Canada.
 Contact your bank to find out how and if there is a cost for service.

 - wire transfers move money electronically from one bank account to another;

 - Western Union is a private company that moves money all over the world;

 - e-mail money transfer is a system for moving money between people at different banks within Canada; and